Updated on 2023-03-14 GMT+08:00

 • If the permission check for DBMS_METADATA, Dynamic View or Schema Object Count Check fails, the next step cannot be performed.

-• If Check Result is Alarm, some objects could not be collected because of permissions, but the evaluation project can still be created successfully.
+• If Check Result is Alarm, some objects could not be collected because of insufficient permissions, but the evaluation project can still be created successfully.

-DB2 as the source database type: There is only one check item DB2 Object Collection Check.
-If the check item fails, you cannot go to the next step.
+Microsoft SQL Server as the source database type: All check item results must be Success, or you cannot go to the next step.

 Figure 3 Selecting evaluation scope